Glacier National Park Packing List: What to Bring for a Day Hike

 Captured by: Casey Alexandra Media & Edited by myself (Danielle - Her Way and the Highway)

-Wait, what about for a longer trek?
-Here’s my pack list for a 3-day, 2-night Backcountry Trip in Glacier National Park you won’t want to miss.
+I’ve hiked hundreds of miles in this park and still finding new routes that take my breath away.
+If you’re preparing for a backpacking route: here’s my pack list for a 3-day, 2-night Backcountry Trip in Glacier National Park you won’t want to miss.

 *This post contains affiliate links, which means I may earn a small commission if you purchase at no extra cost to you.